On the family of singular Brascamp-Lieb inequalities with dimension datum $(1, 2, 2, 1)$: Proof of Theorem

 Let $\beta \in \mathbb{R}$, assume $(p_1,p_2,p_3)$ is in the range \eqref{pexp}.
 The letter $C$ will denote a sufficiently large positive number that may be implicitly re-adjusted from inequality to inequality and that may depend on $\beta$ and $p_1,p_2,p_3$.
 We write $A\lesssim B$ if $A\leq CB$ for such number $C$.
 We write $A\sim B$ if both $A\lesssim B$ and $B\lesssim A$.
 We will adopt this convention in the rest of this paper.

-The form in Theorem \ref{thmbdd} is corresponding to (\ref{interest}) with $\beta \neq 0,1$ which is the most interesting case.
-We first show that for exponents $(p_{1},p_{2},p_{3})$ in the range (\ref{pexp}), we can obtain the result (\ref{sthtbdd}).
-Suppose we can pass the $\operatorname{p.v}$ inside, then freezing the $y$ variable, we may identify the form as the trilinear form associate with the bilinear Hilbert transform.
+First consider exponents $(p_{1},p_{2},p_{3})$ in the range (\ref{pexp}).
+Assuming momentarily that we can pass the $\operatorname{p.v}$ inside, then freezing the $y$ variable, we may identify the form as the trilinear form associated with the bilinear Hilbert transform and obtain the desired estimate (\ref{sthtbdd}) as follows: